UniLauX/VideoMatting/README.md

 Video Demo

+## Environment

 Acknowledgement: This work is done by Yu Liu was a Internship at State Key Lab of CAD and CG, work with Prof. Guofeng Zhang.
+The prototype software was based on some implementation from Computer Vision Group of  State Key Lab of CAD and CG, Zhejiang University.

 Reference: